markdown-extended/aboutmde.org/pages/01-about.md

 Another extended implementation, known as **Multi Markdown**, has been written by [Fletcher T. Penney](http://fletcherpenney.net/), coded in *Perl* script.

+### So why a new version of the syntax?

-Many other implementations exists for the syntax, with their own rules and tags.
-This is the reason why we try to uniformize and universalize these rules in this **Markdown Extended** specifications.
+Well, many other implementations exists for the syntax, with their own rules and tags.
+This is the reason why we try here to build a kind of *universal version* of the Markdown rules (which are quite *not*-universal along the web).
+The real work is the [Manifest](02-manifest.html) which is a kind of **un-official specifications** written with rigor and strictness to finally be a set of "rule for any purpose".

 ## Website credits

-The [aboutmde.org](http://aboutmde.org/) website is maintained by [Pierre Cassat](http://github.com/pierowbmstr/) (*aka* [@pierowbmstr](http://github.com/pierowbmstr/)) and built with the help of the following open source tools and applications:
+The [aboutmde.org](http://aboutmde.org/) website is maintained by [Pierre Cassat](http://github.com/piwi/) (*aka* [@pierowbmstr](http://github.com/piwi/)) and built with the help of the following open source tools and applications:

 -   [Carte Blanche](http://github.com/php-carteblanche/), a PHP framework created by